real-hjq/HFR-LS/README.md

 ![Sample frames from HFR-LS](assets/HFR-LS_samples.png)

 This figure illustrates diverse content covering:
-- Camera motion and static scenes
+- Camera motion and no camera motion
 - Low to high spatial complexity
 - Low to high temporal activity